ceperezegma/repo_test_wsl/README.md

 # repo_test_wsl
 repo to test commits from vs code using WSL

 I setup the modifications.
-Not I need to see if it works propely
+Not I need to see if it works propely...
+# this is the result
+and it worked out :))